Assasz/yggdrasil-rest-example/README.md

 ...
 ```

-When database is connected, generate schema via following command:
+When database is connected, generate database schema and populate it with following commands:

 ```
 php bin/console.php orm:schema-tool:update --force

+php bin/console.php yggdrasil:seeds:persist Note
 ```

 Ensure that YjaxPlugin has proper URL of API (**host** parameter needs to be the same as **base_url** in config.ini):